ERCIM Working Group on Formal Methods for Industrial Critical Systems (FMICS)

 Stefania Gnesi (ISTI), Pedro Merino (SparCIM),

-Alessandro Fantechi (ISTI), and Radu Mateescu (INRIA),
+Alessandro Fantechi (ISTI), Radu Mateescu (INRIA),

 has kept pace with the development of formal verification